Workplace based assessment for international medical graduates

 Positions and remuneration

-Rockingham General Hospital is accredited for a total of five WBA candidates.
+Rockingham General Hospital is accredited for a total of six WBA candidates.
 Candidates who are successful in their application to participate in the WBA program undertake paid employment at registered medical officer (RMO) level as per the WA Health System Medical Practitioners AMA Industrial Agreement 2022 (external site).

 Opportunities to apply for participation in the WBA program have been advertised for places in the 2025 WBA program.
 Future program opportunities will be advertised on MedCareersWA (external site).